Chords and strumming

 | Fm |

-Beautiful chord shapes
+chord shapes and extensions

 It’s tricky to fret chords in keys such as Eb and Ab when you don’t play with a capo.
 All chords will be barre chords.